Joachim Müncheberg: Childhood, education and early career

 His interest in flying was kindled by his cousin Hermann Hackbusch, a pilot during World War I, who often took Müncheberg to the Berlin-Staaken airfield for sightseeing flights.
 Müncheberg volunteered for service in the then newly emerging Luftwaffe and started his recruit training on 4 December 1936 in the Army of the Wehrmacht.
-Müncheberg spent his 1936/37 winter vacation in Altenberg in the Erzgebirge.
+Müncheberg spent his 1936/37 winter vacation in Altenberg in the Ore Mountains.
 He then attended the III.
 Lehrgang (3rd training course) in the 4.
 Schülerkompanie (4th student company) at the Luftkriegsschule 1 (1st Air War School) in Dresden as a Fahnenjunker (Officer Applicant) from 1 April to 30 June 1937.
-A year later he completed his flight training there and was promoted to Fähnrich (Officer Cadet) on 16 December 1937.
+A year later, he completed his flight training there and was promoted to Fähnrich (Officer Cadet) on 16 December 1937.
 He transferred to the Luftwaffe in 1938 and attended the Jagdfliegerschule (Fighter Pilot School) in Werneuchen, under the command of Oberst (Colonel) Theodor Osterkamp.
 He was then posted to I. Gruppe (1st group) of Jagdgeschwader 234 (JG 234—234th Fighter Wing) stationed at Cologne on 23 September 1938.
 He was promoted to Leutnant (Second Lieutenant) on 8 November 1938.

 While stationed in Cologne, Müncheberg trained for the decathlon at the ASV Köln (sports club in Cologne) during his spare time and competed in various national and international track and field events.
 He even had a training field built on the family estate at Friedrichshof in Pomerania and at the time had strong ambitions to compete in the 1940 Summer Olympics.
 His commanding officers supported him in this athletic vision and gave him additional time off to practice for the Olympics.
 Müncheberg owned a dachshund, which his mother had bred, named Seppl.
 The dog accompanied him from the start of World War II until his death on 23 March 1943.

 At the time of Müncheberg's posting to JG 234, the Geschwader was commanded by Oberst Eduard Ritter von Schleich and I. Gruppe was headed by Major Gotthard Handrick.
 Initially equipped with the Messerschmitt Bf 109 D series, the Gruppe was based in Köln-Ostheim and was renamed on 1 November 1938 to I. Gruppe of Jagdgeschwader 132.
 In December, the Gruppe was equipped with the Bf 109 E-3.
 On 1 May 1939, the unit was again re-designated and became I. Gruppe of Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing), named after Albert Leo Schlageter.
 Müncheberg was transferred to 11.
 Staffel of Lehrgeschwader 2 (11./LG 2—11th squadron of the 2nd Demonstration Wing) in mid-1939.
 This squadron was formed on 1 August 1939 and experimented with night fighting techniques.
 Only pilots with excellent flying abilities, especially blind flying, were chosen.